Skip to playerSkip to main content

 09:43So, you know, we've been in real estate for almost 40 years serving commercial, you know,

-09:49agents that we've always viewed the agent as the star and hence why we are CoStar.
+09:50We've always viewed the agent as the star and hence why we are CoStar.

-09:55You know, what we're trying to do again is deliver that well-educated, well-informed consumer
+09:55You know, what we're trying to do, again, is deliver that well-educated, well-informed consumer

 10:02and client to that agent so they can get more deals done faster.